ASTR 1210 (O'Connell) Study Guide 20

 "And now for something completely

-The large "Jovian" planets (Jupiter, Saturn, Uranus, and Neptune) are
+The four large "Jovian" planets (Jupiter, Saturn, Uranus, and Neptune) are

 entirely unlike the terrestrial planets (see more discussion